youozhan/e-Receipt/README.md

 Fill in additional information and add a label for you to identify yourself in the data visualization.

-The data visualization is being presented on 6 E 16th Street 12th floor, New York NY and online [http://bit.ly/2JB408E](http://bit.ly/2JB408E).
+The data visualization is being presented on 6 E 16th Street 12th floor, New York NY and online [http://bit.ly/2JB408E](http://bit.ly/2JB408E)

+#### Contact
+Youchun Zhang

+zhany493@newschool.edu